QuadCodeCrafters/SaliyaAutoCareWeb-proposed-/README.md

-# SaliyaAutoCareWeb-proposed-
+# Saliya auto care website
-The official web site of saliya auto care
+Some features are under constructions.
+New UI elements will be added (this is the normal UI alignment).